jl-wynen/latgraph/README.md

 ## Supported Formats
 - writegraph3d [.w3d], writegraph2d [.w2d]
   - Adjacency graph
   - 3D/2D positions
-    - *no* hopping strengths (defaults to 1)
+  - *No* hopping strengths (defaults to 1)
+  - *No* information about time
+  - *No* metadata
+- YAML [.yml/.yaml]
+  - Adjacency graph
+  - 3D/2D positions
+  - Hopping strengths
+  - Number of time slices
+  - Name, comment metadata

 ## Relabelling
 Graphs can be relabelled to change the order of sites.